santoshpanda1995/Rust-for-all/README.md

 ## Table of Contents
+- Hello world
+- Comment
+- Declare a variable
+- Integers
+- Boolean
+- Mutable
+- Constants
+- if
+- if else
+- else if
+- for loop
+- while loop
+- loop
+- continue
+-
+-
 ## To be continued (Work in progress).
 If you want to add something, you are most welcome.